Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 Professionals across education, health and care must co-operate with local authorities during reviews.

-For Children Looked After the annual review should, if possible and appropriate, coincide with one of the reviews in their Care Plan and in particular the Personal Education Plan (PEP) element of the Care Plan.
+For Children Looked After the annual review should, if possible and appropriate, coincide with one of the reviews of their Care Plan and in particular the Personal Education Plan (PEP) element of the Care Plan.

 Local authorities must also review and maintain an Education, Health and Care Plan when a young person has been released from custody.
 The responsible local authority must involve the young person in reviewing whether the Plan still reflects their needs accurately and should involve the youth offending team in agreeing appropriate support and opportunities.